Noppaweetee/Online_bicycle_store/README.md

 - HTML5

 # Installation
-Download all the 5 HTML files and images in the same directory.
+Download 5 HTML files and images folder in the same directory.